 There are some nail services that are trickier to do at home, such as perfecting a gel manicure that doesn't bubble or recreating one of Betina Goldstein's breathtaking designs.
-But achieving the basics, like knowing how to shape nails, is nearly foolproof — as long as you have some expert guidance.
-Soon enough you’ll be shaping like the pros at home.
+But achieving the basics, like knowing how to shape your nails, is nearly foolproof — as long as you have some expert guidance.
+Whether you prefer rounded, almond, or the recently trending square nail look, soon enough you’ll be shaping like the pros at home.
 After all, doing your nails should be a fun and true expression of yourself.

 “Manicures are a form of self-expression, and I think that regardless of having long nails or short nails, there’s something that can work and compliment you,” Iram Shelton, celebrity and editorial nail artist who has worked on projects for Gucci, Richard Malone, and Mulberry, tells TZR.
 “Since the pandemic, there had been a huge shift from the long talons to a shorter, natural nail look as people were unable to visit salons.
 I think this has then encouraged people to try and paint their nails at home, which I think is great — it’s a form of self-care, and I personally find it quite therapeutic.”

 That being said, where do you begin when it comes to knowing how to shape your nails?
 "Examine your hands, fingers, and nails to get an idea about their relative proportions, then choose the nail shape that suits you best," Jin Soon Choi, celebrity manicurist and founder of JINsoon nail salon in New York, tells TZR.
 She says you'll position the nail file at a different angle according to the nail shape you're hoping to achieve.
 "I like to file the tip of the nail first for square and squoval, and from side to side for round, oval, and pointed shapes to balance the shape better."